Climate change is real and deadly dangerous.

 Climate change is threatening wildlife across the planet – and time to mitigate the damage is running out.
 Scientists warn that the effects of global warming are far worse than we realise.
 Unless we take immediate, drastic and decisive action, our survival and that of animals and ecosystems is severely imperilled.
 The importance of this cannot be overstated.

-Over the last few decades, ecologists have been observing significant changes in the condition and distribution of wildlife across the globe.
+In recent decades, ecologists have observed significant changes in the condition and distribution of wildlife across the globe.
 These changes are occurring at unprecedented rates, higher than expected for any species.

-From polar bears in the Arctic to turtles off the coast of Indonesia, the survival of life on Earth is at risk from the changing climate and warming planet.
+From polar bears in the Arctic to turtles off the coast of Indonesia, the survival of much life on Earth is at risk from the changing climate and warming planet.
 Wildlife migrations are disrupted, reproductive behavior is changing in many species, animal populations are diminishing and hundreds, perhaps thousands, of animal species are becoming extinct every year due to the climate crisis.